-You’re probably used to investing in desktop software packages and shelling out a few years later for the next version.
+You’re probably used to investing in desktop software packages and spending more money a few years later for the next version.
 This system is lucrative for software companies, but not very convenient for the CFOs who rely on having the most up-to-date tools for the job.
 In addition to the upfront cost, software needs to be installed, kept up to date, and configured to work with the company’s existing systems.
 This all adds complexity to keeping the company’s IT infrastructure secure.
-Luckily, cloud-based software and Software as a Service (SaaS) now offer viable alternatives.
+The good news is cloud-based software and Software as a Service (SaaS) now offer viable alternatives.

 If you’re a Mac-user, you’re probably already familiar with iCloud, a central storage space which you access through your personal account.
 Cloud-based software uses the same principle.
 Software is not installed on desktops, but centrally hosted and employees can log into their account from any computer.
 This means you can easily access and process information when you’re working remotely.